GRADE POINT AVERAGE (GPA)

 "FW" denotes that a student began attending the course, never completed it, and never officially withdrew from the course.
 This grade is assigned as a result of faculty last date of attendance (LDA) reporting.

 "AU" denotes audit.
 An audit grade indicates that a student has registered for and attended a class, but does not earn credit.
 It has no impact on the grade point average.
-A student desiring an audit grade must inform the Records and Registration Office at the time of registration and the instructor during the first class session.
+A student desiring an audit grade must inform the Office of Records and Registration at the time of registration and the instructor during the first class session.
 Students will not be allowed to request the audit option after the first class period has been completed.

-"IP" denotes In Progress, but is only used to exclude ungraded courses from the Satisfactory
+"IP" denotes In Progress, but is only used to exclude ungraded courses from the Satisfactory Academic Progress report.

 “Z” denotes a course that is active or not reported.